A visitor experience that

-A flight of wide steps and a scissor lift provides access to the Bouverie Rooms on the upper ground level from the Abbey main door.
+A flight of wide steps and a platform lift provide access to the Bouverie Rooms on the upper ground level from inside the Abbey.
 Another route consists of a set of 11 steps up to the Bouverie Rooms from the Medieval Rooms.

 There is a unisex accessible WC opposite the Dining Room on the upper ground floor.

 There are good width passageways and doors on the upper ground floor level.

 There is a stepped fire exit route from the Salon onto the South Lawn where a portable ramp can be provided if or when necessary.

 The Nine Rooms is potentially the most difficult to provide good access to and from.